Satisfactory Academic Progress

 2. Warning

-The first time that the student’s cumulative GPA and/or cumulative Completion Rate fall below the standards of SAP, the student will be placed on one term of financial aid “Warning”.
-At the end of that warning term the student must meet the minimum standard of SAP to have continued financial aid eligibility.
+The first time that the students cumulative GPA and/or cumulative Completion Rate fall below the standards of SAP, the student will be placed on one term of financial aid “Warning”.
+At the end of that warning term, the student must meet the minimum standard of SAP to have continued financial aid eligibility.

 3. Failed

-While on warning, if the student does not meet the minimum GPA and/or the cumulative Completion Rate requirements at the end of the student “warning” semester, the student will be placed on failed status.
+While on warning, if the student does not meet the minimum GPA and/or the cumulative Completion Rate requirements at the end of the students “warning” semester, the student will be placed on failed status.
 The student will no longer be eligible for financial aid until the student raises their cumulative GPA and completion rate to meet the above standards.
 This does not apply to the Promise Program.

-The student will also go to “failed” status If the student has attempted more than 150% of the student program, even if the student has met the minimum GPA and the cumulative completion rate.
+The student will also go to “failed” status if the student has attempted more than 150% of the student program, even if the student has met the minimum GPA and the cumulative completion rate.

 Appeals (Petition)